 A: The Alabama Department of Public Health is constantly reviewing and reassessing processes including data reported and its format.
-We are currently focused on getting the positives posted by county as quickly as possible.
-More information may be put on our COVID-19 web page in the future.
-View Alabama's COVID-19 Data and Surveillance Dashboard.
+We are currently providing demographic data on laboratory-confirmed cases on our website (see Case Characteristics under Current Situation in Alabama) and our COVID-19 Data and Surveillance Dashboard (see Case Demographics tab).

 Q: Why is it that health officials will not give us more information about who is infected?